Québec Centre: Geography

 The riding, in the Quebec region of Capitale-Nationale, consists of the central part of Quebec City, including the borough of La Cité and the southern part of the borough of Les Rivières, as well as the parish municipality of Notre-Dame-des-Anges.

 The neighbouring ridings are Louis-Hébert, Louis-Saint-Laurent, Charlesbourg—Haute-Saint-Charles, Beauport—Limoilou, and Bellechasse—Les Etchemins—Lévis.

 The riding gained a small fraction of territory from Louis-Hébert as a result of the 2012 electoral redistribution.

-Following the 2022 federal electoral redistribution the riding will be renamed Québec Centre.
-It will also gain gain the area east of Av.
+Following the 2022 federal electoral redistribution the riding was renamed Québec Centre.
+It will also gain the area east of Av.
 Maguire from Louis-Hébert.